visualunderground/Playbook/using_the_playbook/index.md

 1. Update the page
 1. Hey presto!
 Now other people can benefit from your good work.

-> 💡 **TIP** Get on your slack channel and tell people that you've added something to the Knowledge share - and don't forget to include a link to it.
+> 💡 **TIP:** Get on your slack channel and tell people that you've added something to the Knowledge share - and don't forget to include a link to it.